PredixDev/MobileExample-Microservice-CommandProcessor/README.md

 A Command represents an asynchronous unit of work.

 ### Command Document
-A command document is a JSON document with _type_ field value as _command_ and _~status_ filed.
+A command document is a JSON document with a _~status_ field and a _type_ field with a _command_.
 The command document format is similar to an HTTP request, with a request and response section contained in the same document.

 ### Command Processor
 Any HTTP enabled microservice.